Qwicen/cuda_hlt/readme.md

     ./cu_hlt -n 5000 -p

 [This readme](contributing.md) explains how to add a new algorithm to the sequence and how to use the memory scheduler to define global memory variables for this sequence and pass on the dependencies.
+It also explains which checks to do before placing a merge request with your changes.